Immigration & Students

 Do I have the right to a K-12 education as an undocumented student?

-YES.
-Charter schools may not deny you admission on the basis of your undocumented status.
+NO. Charter schools may not deny you admission on the basis of your undocumented status.
 You can learn more about your rights to in charter school admissions here: www.aclusocal.org/unequal-access/.

-IMMIGRATION ENFORCEMENT ACTIONS ON SCHOOL CAMPUS
+IMMIGRATION ENFORCEMENT ACTIONS ON k-12 public SCHOOL CAMPUSES

 Will the U.S. government conduct immigration enforcement actions on my school campus?